MakieOrg/Makie.jl/docs/src/figure.md

 ```

-All nested grid layouts that don't exist yet, but are needed for a nested plotting call, are created in the background automatically.
+All nested GridLayouts that don't exist yet, but are needed for a nested plotting call, are created in the background automatically.

 !!! note
-    The `GridLayout`s that are implicitly created when using `FigureSubpositions` are not directly available in the return
+    The `GridLayout`s that are implicitly created when using `GridSubpositions` are not directly available in the return
     value for further manipulation.
 You can instead retrieve them after the fact with the `content` function, for example,
     as explained in the following section.